TimBogevich/affluent-test/README.md

 ## Database
 * MySQL
 * All tables are created automatically if they aren't exist
 * I used Sequilize-typescript to load data.
-If the values changeg by primary key it will be updated.
+It recreates tables every execution

 ```
 DWH_HOST="193.148.161.117"